ace-diff/ace-diff/README.md

 #### Remaining TODO

-1. find a Bezier curve algorithm that doesn't look like it's completely demented
+1. Find a Bezier curve algorithm that doesn't look like it's completely demented
 2. Decide on the overall approach: single `new AceDiff({ ... })` that takes care of everything for you (very plugin-y, but less control for devs (you sure?)) or require devs to set up markup, etc.
 3. Drop all dependencies other than the diffing lib